AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/optimize-css-js-resource-files.md

 ---
-title: Optimize CSS and JS files
+title: Optimize  CSS and JS resource files
 description: Learn how to merge and minify CSS and JS files for Adobe Commerce projects using the Admin or command line.
 role: Developer
 feature: Best Practices
 feature-set: Commerce
 ---

+# Optimize resource files

+For a more responsive Commerce site, optimize resource files, eliminate render-blocking resources, and

+- **Optimize CSS and JS files**—Reduce the time required to load CSS and Javascript (JS) files by configuring Adobe Commerce to merge, minify, and bundle separate files into a single file.
+- **Eliminate render-blocking resources**—Consider delivering critical JS and CSS features inline and deferring all non-critical JS/CSS styles.
+For guidance, see [web.dev Eliminate render-blocking resources](https://web.dev/render-blocking-resources/).

-# Optimize CSS and JS files
+## Optimize CSS and JS files

 For a more responsive Commerce site, reduce the time required to load CSS and Javascript (JS) files by configuring Adobe Commerce to merge, minify, and bundle separate files into a single file.